aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bare-prereq.md

 ## Compute server requirements

-The minimum number of physical machines needed to run EKS Anywhere in a non-production mode is:
+The minimum number of physical machines needed to run EKS Anywhere on bare metal is 1.
+To configure EKS Anywhere to run on a single server, set [controlPlaneConfiguration.count]({{< relref "../clusterspec/baremetal/#controlplaneconfigurationcount-required" >}}) to 1, and omit [workerNodeGroupConfigurations]({{< relref "../clusterspec/baremetal/#workernodegroupconfigurations" >}}) from your cluster configuration.

-* Control plane physical machines: 1
-* Worker physical machines: 1

 The recommended number of physical machines for production is at least:

 * Control plane physical machines: 3
 * Worker physical machines: 2

-You will need an additional, temporary machine for each control plane node grouping and worker node grouping later when you go to upgrade a node.
-That machine must have the same specs as all the machines in that group.
-This comes from the need to use the same template to populate data on the disks for all nodes in a group.

 The compute hardware you need for your Bare Metal cluster must meet the following capacity requirements:

-* CPU: 2
+* vCPU: 2
 * Memory: 8GB RAM
 * Storage: 25GB

+## Upgrade requirements
+If you are running a standalone cluster, you will need an additional, temporary machine for each control plane node grouping and worker node grouping later when you go to upgrade a node.

 ## Network requirements